bravetechnologycoop/BraveButtons/README.md

 1. run `npm run lint`

-# How to set up a generic Raspberry Pi environment (for a Brave Hub or the pairing tool):
+# How to set up a generic Raspberry Pi environment (for a development environment Brave Hub or the pairing tool):

 1. use either Balena Etcher or Raspberry Pi Imager to flash the SD card with Raspbian Buster